shubham43MP/smaply-persona-test/README.md

 - Components are of two types - atoms and compounds.
 Atoms are single elements very small ones while compounds are complex components that can be fairly reused as well
 - Used react quill rich text editor
 - utilised some debouncing hooks and optimised how the events and rendering happens
+- utilised a dynamic data structre to handle both the cards differently in different columns.
+This has more scope for optimisation based on use case

 ## What can be improved if more time is provided